Albion High School senior killed in overnight crash

-State Police say Brennan Moody, 17, of Kent, was a passenger in a car with three other teenage males when it crashed on Eagle Harbor Road just before 12:15 a.m.
+State Police said Brennan Moody, 17, of Kent, was in a car on the way home from a bonfire with three other teenagers when it crashed on Eagle Harbor Road just before 12:15 a.m.
 Tuesday.
 According to troopers, the car left the shoulder of the road and hit a ditch before becoming airborne and striking a telephone pole.

 Police believe excessive speed was a factor in the crash.